 Interesting enough, we did talk about AI and machine learning, but the meeting was still fruitful for both parties.
 The reason was simple – we didn’t talk much about what AI or machine learning is.
 Rather we talked about what we intend to use it for.
 We focused on the purpose (the goal), and the means to reach the goal (the product we build), and not on the method (AI and machine learning).

 Marketing hype causes distractions

 One of the biggest distractions in today’s marketing message concerning AI is the excessive focus on AI itself.
 The focus should instead be on what it can and should be used for.
 When Simplifai was first founded, we were contacted by decision makers who were curious about the technology.
 They wanted to try it out on “something”.
-What that something was wasn’t that important as long as it showcased the technology.
-This of course didn’t fly very well as this kind of approach seldomly passes the most important sanity check: The business case.
+What that something was, wasn’t that important as long as it showcased the technology.
+This of course didn’t fly very well as this kind of approach seldom passes the most important sanity check: The business case.

 Why, what and how of AI

-When I do product and solution design I tend to focus on the goal.
+When I do product and solution design, I tend to focus on the goal.
 Why does the customer need the solution?
 What are they trying to achieve?
 To make it simple, I label this as the “Why”.
 Once you have the purpose in mind, the stage is set, and we can discuss the next point.

 Once the goal is defined, we need to define the means to get there.
 The solution itself is the “What”.
 So, what will we be making to achieve the goal?
 Note that there are many different solutions to the same problem, and they are all within the scope of “What”.

 Once the “What” is defined, the next step will be to define the steps and approach, the “How”.
 How exactly are we going to build the solution?
 This is where the technology and methodology come in, often we realize that we may not even have to use AI or machine learning to build the solution that would still achieve the goal.